hariKRN2000/LEMOS-models/README.md

 Windows: Run ```<environment_name>\Scripts\activate.bat``` <br>
 This command activates the environment and modifies your shell's path to point to the virtual environment's Python interpreter and pip. <br>

+## Device Information:
+More information about the LEMOS device can be found on the device repo: ```https://github.com/kpochana/LEMOS```

 ## File Information:
 There are three types of files: <br> <br>
 1) Used to simulate and analyze dynamic models: <br>